 What I discovered is that if I couldn’t explain how to approach a scene to a child, I was thinking too much and getting in my head - and it would therefore translate and result into the Client getting stuck in their head.
 No bueno.

-Ironically, my Technique started out as a Script Analysis Tool for my own use while preparing for roles by utilizing all of the varied instruction from my past - just by keeping what worked and discarding the rest.
-Basically speaking: “The Greatest Hits of Acting” from my perspective + several original tricks that you will love!
+Ironically, my Technique started out as a Script Analysis Tool for my own personal use while preparing for roles by utilizing all of the varied instruction from my past - just by keeping what worked and discarding the rest.
+Basically speaking: This is “The Greatest Hits of Acting” from my perspective + several unique and original tricks that you will love!

-The real eye opener happened for me when I started Writing Scripts.
-It amazed me how many Actors really didn’t understand the formula of Story Telling from a Writer’s Perspective and chose to simply make stuff up - rather than truly seeing it for what it is and how the rhythms are practically spoon fed to them and how they can now make intelligent choices rather than random ones.
+The real eye opener for me as an Actor and a Teacher happened when I started Writing.
+It amazed me how many Actors really didn’t understand the formula of Story Telling from the perspective of a Writer or Director - and chose to simply make stuff up - rather than truly seeing it for what it is and how the rhythms are practically spoon fed to them and how they can now make intelligent choices based on Story.

 The best analogy I can give you is this:

-Imagine you are a brilliant self-taught Musician that learned to play by ear and you practiced and practiced until your skills were incredible.
-You get invited to play with a famous Orchestra.
+Imagine you are a brilliant self-taught Musician that learned to play your instrument by ear and you practiced until your skills were incredible.
+Suddenly, you get invited to play with a famous Orchestra.
 You show up excited and ready to go.
 You sit down and they hand you the Sheet Music of what you will be playing for the next 2 hours… Good luck with that.

 Script Analysis can be a tricky beast.
 I know.
 I have had many Teachers in my past try to shove the concepts of endless Beats and Subtext down my throat.
 For me, it was too much work in the wrong direction.
 A lot of Actors I’ve seen would just end up re-writing the dialogue at face value and ultimately accomplish nothing.
 But I discovered how to successfully create subtext and make it organic - and then I found an even easier shortcut to the process that streamlined everything.